Overview & current market trends

 • Platforms & Technology - such as back-office integration

-eCommerce Intellectual Property Rights
+eCommerce Intellectual Property Rights (IPR)

 Online Payment

-Alternate payment methods include SEPA, Mint, Mobiamo, and TrustPay and a local payment application https://www.epay.bg/v3main/front which is the Bulgarian system for electronic payments launched in 1999 offering customers a way to make payments for goods and services with bank cards and Microaccounts and a way to receive online payments through their Microaccount.
-“EPay” LLC is a certified payment service provider (Level 1 Service Provider) in accordance with the rules of international card organizations.
+Paying for goods purchased online is fairly easy, secure, and straightforward.
+Bulgaria uses online payment methods similar to the rest of Europe.
+Credit and debit cards are popular, with all major credit cards used online since 2016.
+Alternate payment methods include SEPA, Mint, Mobiamo, and TrustPay, and local payment application www.epay.bg, which is the Bulgarian system for electronic payments launched in 1999.
+It offers customers a way to make payments for goods and services with bank cards and microaccounts and a way to receive online payments through their microaccount.
+“EPay” LLC, a certified payment service provider (Level 1 Service Provider) in accordance with the rules of international card organizations.
 Since 2007, ePay.bg has the highest security certification from VISA and MasterCard.

-The Digital Payments market segment is led by consumer transactions and includes payments for products and services which are made over the Internet as well as mobile payments at point-of-sale (POS) via smartphone applications.
-The following are not included in this segment: transactions between businesses (Business-to-Business payments), bank transfers initiated online (that are not in connection with products and services purchased online), and payment transactions at the point-of-sale where mobile card readers (terminals) are used.
+The Digital Payments market segment is led by consumer transactions and includes payments for products and services that are made over the Internet as well as mobile payments at point-of-sale (POS) via smartphone applications.
+The following are not included in this segment: transactions between businesses (business-to-business payments), bank transfers initiated online (that are not in connection with products and services purchased online), and payment transactions at the point-of-sale where mobile card readers (terminals) are used.

 Mobile eCommerce